Kiruna Tours Arctic Header

 How to Plan a Day Trip from Kiruna to Abisko

-A practical local guide to visiting Abisko National Park from Kiruna in one day, including train logistics, car and bus options, what to see, where to eat, seasonal itineraries, realistic costs and when an overnight stay is the smarter choice.
+A practical local guide to visiting Abisko National Park from Kiruna in one day.
+It covers train logistics, car and bus options, what to see, where to eat, seasonal itineraries, realistic costs and when an overnight stay is the smarter choice.

 Quick Answer